SkygearIO/guides/auth/social-login/ios.md

 2. Trigger login with web flow

-    By calling `loginOAuthProvider`, Skygear SDK will complete the login flow by using browser login user.
+    By calling `loginOAuthProvider`, Skygear SDK will complete the login flow by using browser to login user.

     ```obj-c
     NSString *providerID = @"google"; // the provider name in lowercase

-    // scheme - you app scheme
-    // scope - optional, overwrite the portal default permissions if it is provided
     NSDictionary *options = @{
+        // scheme: you app scheme
         @"scheme": @"${YOUR_APP_SCHEME}",
+        // scope (optional): overwrite the portal default permissions if it is provided
         @"scope": @[@"email"]
     };